activitypods/activitypods/tests/README.md

 # Integration tests

+This directory contains code to automatically test ActivityPods' [Pod provider](../pod-provider/), as well as its [app framework](../app-framework/).

 ## Preparation

 Before running the tests, you need to launch the Pod provider, as well as various tools such as Jena Fuseki, Redis and Mailcatcher.
 The tests will run in an independant process and connect to the Pod provider [thanks to Moleculer networking abilities](https://moleculer.services/docs/0.14/networking).
 You will be able to interact with the ServiceBroker of the Pod provider, call any services, etc.